Magnetic, Kinetic, and Transition Regime: Spatially-Segregated Structure of Compressive MHD Turbulence: Data and method

 \section{Data and method}

 We use numerical simulations of MHD equations performed using the Enzo code \citep{2010ApJS..186..308C,2015ApJ...808...48B} with the constrained transport turned on.
-The simulation conducted in this study analyzed the impact of self-gravity and magnetic fields on supersonic turbulence in isothermal molecular clouds, using high-resolution simulations and adaptive mesh refinement techniques \citep{2012ApJ...750...13C,2015ApJ...808...48B,2020ApJ...905...14B}.
-The simulation we use has initial $\beta \approx E_{\rm k} / E_{\rm B} =0.2 $.
-However, as the simulation proceeds, different subregions have different $\beta$ and ${\cal M}_{\rm A}$.
+The simulation conducted in this study analyzed the impact of self-gravity and magnetic fields on supersonic turbulence in isothermal molecular clouds, using high-resolution simulations and adaptive mesh refinement techniques \citep{2012ApJ...750...13C,2015ApJ...808...48B}.{\mk They are available online \url{https://www.mhdturbulence.com/}, as presented in \cite{2020ApJ...905...14B}.
+This simulation provides a 256$^3$ cubes at super-sonic state ($M_{S,0}$ = 9) at the resolution of 0.018 pc.
+The simulation we use has initial {\mk $\beta_0 \approx 0.2$}.
+However, as the simulation proceeds, different subregions have different $\beta_0$ and ${\cal M}_{\rm A}$.
+We choose a snapshot at $t = 0.9 t_{\rm ff}$ upon which our analyses are performed.
+We also investigated other snapshots and initial conditions, and can confirm that the results, which links the behavior of the fluid with the Alfvenic Mach number measured at the microscopic scale are robust.
+The major different between those simulations reflects on the volume filling factor of the different regimes. }

 The Alfven Mach number ${\cal M}_{\rm A}$ is the indicator of magnetic field in MHD numerical simulation:

 which is the square root of the energy ratio between kinetic energy density $E_{\rm k}$ and magnetic energy density $E_B$.
 Based on the ${\cal M}_{\rm A}$, we divide the MHD turbulence into three regimes: magnetic regime, B-k transition, and kinetic regime, and study the relation between the magnetic field and the gas motion.
 From the magnetic field $\vec{B}$, the current $\vec{J}$ can be evaluated as